 Using SSL Certificates to Encrypt Data

-Most hosting providers offer free SSL certificates through services like Let’s Encrypt, which can be easily installed on your site.
-Alternatively, you can purchase a premium SSL certificate for added features like wildcard SSL, which covers multiple subdomains.
+Most hosting providers offer free SSL certificates through services like Let’s Encrypt, which can easily be installed on your site.
+A premium SSL certificate comes with added features such as wildcard SSL that cover multiple subdomains.

-Once installed, make sure to configure your site to use HTTPS instead of HTTP.
-This can typically be done by updating your site’s URL in the WordPress settings and setting up a 301 redirect from HTTP to HTTPS.
-You should also update any hardcoded URLs in your site’s code to use HTTPS.
+Ensure to configure your site to use HTTPS over HTTP after installation.
+Be updating the site’s URL in the WordPress settings with an addition of a 301 redirect from HTTP to HTTPS.
+Update all hard-coded URLs in your site’s code to use HTTPS.

 Limiting Login Attempts

-There are several plugins available that can help you implement this feature, such as Limit Login Attempts Reloaded and Loginizer.
-These plugins allow you to set the number of login attempts before a user is blocked, as well as the duration of the block.
-Some even offer additional features like logging failed login attempts and sending notifications when a certain threshold is reached.
+There are many plugins that can help you with this: for instance, Limit Login Attempts Reloaded or Loginizer.
+You can set the number of attempts before a user account is blocked and even set the duration for the block to take place.
+More advanced options allow logging of failed login attempts and even reporting when the threshold is hit.

-When setting up login attempt limits, be mindful of the balance between security and user experience.
-You don’t want to make it so difficult to log in that legitimate users are locked out of their accounts.
-Consider allowing a reasonable number of attempts and offering options for users to recover their accounts if they’re locked out.
+In implementing login attempt limits, strike a balance between security and user experience.
+You don’t want to make it so hard to log in for legitimate users that they get locked out of their own accounts.
+Consider allowing a reasonable number of attempts and offering options for the users to recover if they are locked out.

 Regularly Scanning Your Site for Malware

-In addition to plugin-based scans, consider using online scanning tools like VirusTotal or Google Safe Browsing to get a second opinion.
-Regularly scanning your site and addressing any issues promptly can help you avoid the consequences of a malware infection, such as being blacklisted by search engines or having your site’s data compromised.
+Apart from using plugin-based scans, you can always resort to online scanning tools like VirusTotal or Google Safe Browsing for a second opinion.
+Regular scanning of your site and prompt action to resolve identified issues will enable you to avoid the consequences of a malware infection, being a victim of search engines’ blacklisting or total data compromise of your site.

 Also Read: How to Ensure Your WordPress Site Security with Regular Audits!